Brookfield Residential 2022 Fourth Quarter and Year End Results Conference Call Notice

 Current holders and beneficial owners of, and prospective investors in, Brookfield Residential's debt securities, securities analysts, market makers and other interested parties are invited to participate in the conference call on Wednesday, February 8, 2023 at 4:00 pm (EST) to discuss the Company's results of operations during the fourth quarter of 2022 and current business initiatives with members of senior management.
 To participate in the live conference call from North America, dial 1.800.319.4610 and if you reside outside of North America, dial 1.604.638.5340.
 Telephone replay of the conference call will be available for one month following the scheduled call, until end of day March 8, 2023.
 To listen to the telephone replay from North America, dial 1.855.669.9658 and if you reside outside of North America dial 1.604.674.8052.
 Once prompted enter the replay access code, 9700.

 Brookfield Residential Properties ULC is a leading land developer and homebuilder in North America.
 We entitle and develop land to create master-planned communities, build and sell lots to third-party builders, and conduct our own homebuilding operations.
 We also participate in select, strategic real estate opportunities, including infill projects, mixed-use developments, and joint ventures.
-We are the flagship North American residential property company of Brookfield Corporation (NYSE: BN; TSX: BN), a global alternative asset manager.
+We are the flagship North American residential property company of Brookfield Corporation BNBN, a global alternative asset manager.
 Further information is available at BrookfieldResidential.com or Brookfield.com or contact:

 Investor Relations